All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Practical Considerations

-If you are already using Melanotan II for other purposes and sustain a wound or undergo surgery, the melanocortin anti-inflammatory and angiogenic effects may provide modest healing support.
-However, we do not recommend starting Melanotan II specifically for wound healing given the availability of more targeted options with fewer side effects.
+If you're already using Melanotan II for other purposes and sustain a wound or undergo surgery, the melanocortin anti-inflammatory and angiogenic effects may provide modest healing support.
+But we don't recommend starting Melanotan II specifically for wound healing given the availability of more targeted options with fewer side effects.

 Note that Melanotan II's pigmentation effects may alter the appearance of healing skin and scar tissue.
 Newly formed skin has active melanocytes that may respond strongly to melanocortin stimulation, potentially causing hyperpigmentation at wound sites .